bresilla/website/content/pgp.md

 +++
 type = "front"
 slug = "pgp"
-footercontent = "In the kingdom of the blind, the one-eyed man is king" styleaccent = "#f72c4a"
+foot = "In the kingdom of the blind, the one-eyed man is king" styleaccent = "#f72c4a"

 [style]